robinhilliard/eagl/README.md

 ## Overview

 Most examples of working with OpenGL are written in C++ or C# (Unity).
-The purpose of the EAGL library is to make it easier to translate OpenGL tutorials and examples from sites like [Learn OpenGL](https://learnopengl.com) into Elixir and eventually write arbitrarily complex OpenGL applications without a pile of boilerplate.
+The purpose of the EAGL library is to make it easier to translate OpenGL tutorials and examples from sites like [Learn OpenGL](https://learnopengl.com) into Elixir with some help to get over the initial learning curve and eventually write arbitrarily complex OpenGL applications without a pile of boilerplate.

 EAGL provides a clean, idiomatic Elixir interface for: